kylefmohr/pysky/README.md

 * Simplified post interface:
     * Specify links and images in post text as Markdown without needing to provide facets
     * Reply to posts without needing to provide post refs
-    * Send a video post in one call but wait for video processing to finish before posting (avoids post displaying "video not found" error until processing finishes)
+    * Wait for a post's video processing to finish before submitting the post (otherwise it would display an error)

-I created these features for my own projects with the goal of simplifying Bluesky integration at the application level and moved them into this library in case they could be useful to anyone else.
+I created these features for my own projects with the goal of simplifying Bluesky integration and moved them into this library in case they could be useful to anyone else.
 This is a Bluesky library designed for common Bluesky use cases and not a general purpose atproto library such as [MarshalX/atproto](https://github.com/MarshalX/atproto).

 ## Usage

-### Basic Usage
+### Basic GET and POST

 ```python
 >>> import pysky